|Homepage:||Click to visit|

 How do I apply?

 After you've researched the exchange and made sure you meet the requirements to apply, you should begin an online MyEA application by clicking "Apply Now" above and following the instructions.
-Once you’ve started the application, you should also schedule a meeting with Chris Olson from the Smith School Office of Global Programs.
+Once you’ve started the application, you should also schedule a meeting with Chris Olson from the Smith School Office of Global Initiatives.
 Please visit the Smith School website for information.

 Minimum Cumulative GPA: 3.0